go-aah/docs/security-design.md

 ### SessionManager

 The `SessionManager` knows how to create and manage user Session lifecycles to provide a robust Session experience for users.
 The `session.Storer` interface provides an capability to use any backend of your choice for the session store.
-Out-of-the-box aah framework provides cookie and file store.
+Out-of-the-box aah provides cookie and file store.

 ### Subject